 Sleeping pads come in two types: Self-inflating foam pad OR closed cell foam pad.
 Each pad has an associated "R" (resistance) factor associated with it.
 Just like home insulation "R" factors, the higher the "R", the warmer the pad.
 Closed cell foam pads are the cheapest and lightest, which is ideal for backpacking, but you will sacrifice comfort.
-Self-inflating pads are more comfortable, but they tend to be a little heavier and they can puncture under heavy boy scout abuse.
-Most popular brand of pad is ThermaRest.
+Self-inflating pads are more comfortable, but they tend to be a little heavier and they can puncture under heavy boy scout abuse - although my boys have had theirs for 5 years without incident.
+The most popular brand of pad is ThermaRest.
 Don't skimp here.
 Buy the best you can afford.